Loneliness is not exclusive to INFJs.

 We want to engage in deep conversations with our friends but not having someone there to have such conversations makes us feel alone.
 Instead of sharing our opinions, we start to keep to ourselves since most people won’t understand us anyway.
 To not get hurt, we build up walls but that only makes us feel more isolated from everyone else.

-How to Deal With INFJ Loneliness
+How to Overcome INFJ Loneliness and Build Deeper Connection

 1. Resolve any issues you have in your previous relationships.